chi-org/freely/README.md

 * As a user, I can set up and manage an account on the service
 * As a user, I can manage a list of students
 * As a user, I can manage activities including the ability to:
  * Add, edit and remove activities
  * Set a name, description and due date for an activity
  * Tag students and mark an activity as complete
  * Attach assets to an activity to provide a rich experience
  * Link activities to one another
 * As a user, I can find activities based on a set of filters

-## Wireframes for multiple standard screen sizes, created using industry standard software
+## Wireframes for multiple standard screen sizes, created using industry-standard software

 #### Desktop
 | <img src="./Docs/Mockups/Desktop/All Activitys.png" width="200" /> |<img src="./Docs/Mockups/Desktop/Main Page.png" width="200" />|<img src="./Docs/Mockups/Desktop/Mark as complete.png" width="200" />|